avioconsulting/mule-health-check-api/Readme.md

 ## SNAPSHOT or Local Testing

 If a `SNAPSHOT` version is desired, either a local install (`mvn install`) can be done, or add the Sonatype repository to the project **pom.xml** file under `pluginRepositories`.

+Check [Nexus Repository](https://oss.sonatype.org/#nexus-search;quick~mule-health-check-api) for a list of all available versions.
 ```
 <pluginRepository>
     <id>sonatype</id>